bipinj08/Machine_Learning/README.md

 - **Description:** Implementation of a Support Vector Machine (SVM) algorithm for classification using the famous Iris Flower dataset.
 - **Files:**
   - `svm_iris.ipynb`: Jupyter Notebook with the SVM implementation.
-  - `iris_data.csv`: Dataset used for training and testing.
+  - `iris.data`: Dataset used for training and testing.
 - **Usage:**
   - Explore the Jupyter Notebook for detailed implementation steps.